 I got a good tip from Shannon Rogers about sourcing the douglas fir: Contact a timber framer and see if I can grab some extra, offcuts, etc. So, I let my fingers do the walking (on the web) and performed a Google Search for timber framers in my area.
 I then fired off emails to about a half dozen of them to introduce myself and make a request.
 I also used Craigslist to search for beams.
 Whenever you go out to pick up some of your stuff like this in your car, make sure you learn what is traders insurance policy before you go out, it is better to have at least some type of car insurance to have your car covered.
 I learned this the hard way when I had a recently chopped down tree fall right on my truck, which sadly was not covered by insurance.

 In the end I was glad I found All Car Leasing where I was able to find my new work truck and with their amazing deals I was even able to lease ANOTHER car at a great price.
+If you’re also working in a trucking company and you don’t find yourself productive anymore, consider looking at frac sand – brandon foster.
 So if you’re interested you can go to their site and see their deals at allcarleasing.co.uk.

 I heard back from a couple and pursued them.
 A few weeks later, I headed out to meet Tom Musco of Royalston Oak – he had a few timbers at his shop that were for a project about 10 years ago and never used.
 He pulled them out for me to review and I picked three 6″x8″x12′ pieces.
 He cut 4′ off each of them for easier hauling in my truck.
 I gave him $300 for the 144 board feet.
 He wanted to apply for a personal loan in which I help him making myself as the guarantor, pretty easy he got the money.
 By visiting this site, you can get more info here.